-The following four courses will provide students with a solid background in basic networking concepts and CISCO hardware.
-MIT 146 and MIT 246, combined, are preparation for the CCNA Discovery - ICND1 (640-822) exam.
-MIT 346 and MIT 446, combined, are preparation for the CCNA Exploration - ICND2 (640-816) exam.
+The following four (4) courses will provide students with a solid background in basic networking concepts and CISCO hardware.
 These courses are an ideal way to prepare for CCNA certification, which is one of the premier industry credentials among networking professionals.
 All courses are delivered by a CISCO CCNA certified instructor, using CISCO materials, including hands-on lab exercises to reinforce networking concepts.
 Students who successfully complete these courses will be better positioned to independently challenge the external CCNA certification exam at a local testing centre.

 The Web Development Certificate will help the learner to design, develop and maintain a website; manipulate graphics; write code to enhance the functionality and interactivity of a website and develop a website based on specific criteria.
 Web server security and administration will be introduced.

 This certificate program provides an introduction to the fast-paced, challenging field of Information Technology.
 It is an invaluable opportunity for a person wishing to become familiar with the field of computing, covering the foundation skills one needs to become comfortable in the use of computer software, programming, the Internet, Web page creation, and networking.

 This course is designed to provide an introduction to computers and the word processing environment.
 In a hands-on environment, students will be exposed to the basic operation of a computer using Microsoft Word.
 Emphasis will be placed on configuring Word, document creation, formatting techniques, using Word tools, tables, fields, and object linking and embedding.
 3 units of credit.
 Text extra.